Shenhav-and-Korem-labs/SCRuB/README.md

 Runtime
 -------------------
 As an expectation-maximization model, SCRuB is highly efficient, with very low computational costs.
 On a standard machine, it only requires 5 seconds to install SCRuB using devtools.
 For the example dataset consisting of 384 samples, we expect the SCRuB function to require at most 45 seconds of runtime.
-As a result, the full tutorial notebook we provide, which loads the data and runs through multiple variations of SCRuB, will run successfully in under one minute!
+As a result, the full tutorial notebook we provide, which loads the data and runs through the SCRuB pipeline, will run successfully in under one minute!

 Usage